Alligator Gar-Common Names

 Bait commonly used for alligator gar are carp, gizzard shad, smallmouth buffalo, and mullet.
 To decide which bait to use, it’s best to choose the one most common in the area you are fishing.
 For rivers and lakes, gizzard shad and carp are usually best.

 One popular setup is common Grass carp fish as bait on a 5/0 or bigger hook, with an opening wide enough to enclose the bottom jaw.
 A braided solid line to a steel leader is used to fasten the hook.
 The Gar typically picks up bait near the bottom of the water and travels a reasonable distance before stopping to ingest it.
 A powerful hookset is crucial to penetrate the gar’s mouth after it takes the bait.

 When removing the hook from an alligator gar’s mouth, anglers should wear cut-resistant gloves and use pliers.
 Be mindful of their sharp scales, stay clear of the powerful tail, and never stick your hands in the gar’s mouth.

 Alligator gar are a challenge to catch because of their sharp teeth that can easily cut through lines and cautious feeding behaviors, especially in adults.

-Alligator gars won’t eat anything they can’t swallow.
-Their teeth are meant for trapping prey, not tearing it to chunks.
-It’s common for them to hesitate before swallowing the bait, especially if anything feels out of place.
-They will drop the bait if they feel the resistance of any kind.
+Gars won’t eat anything they can’t swallow.
+Their teeth are meant for trapping prey, not tearing it into chunks.
+They commonly hesitate before swallowing the bait, especially if anything feels out of place.
+They will drop the bait if they feel resistance of any kind.

 Alligator Gar World Record